discindo/discindo-org/content/post/2024-09-20-using-uv-to-manage-environment-for-a-python-shiny-app-and-set-up-a-workflow-to-publish-it-to-posit-connect/index.en.md

 generate the `manifest.json` file which Posit Connect uses when publishing from a git repository (which is something that I want to do).

-Usually the way to do it is to run:
+Usually the way to do it is to run `rsconnect` in the folder where the app is:

 ```
-rsconnect write-manifest shiny app.py
+$ rsconnect write-manifest shiny .
 ```

 But since the idea is to use `uv` I had to try, and fail multiple times, with it.